From Everyone | From Minors/Parents | From Multiple Offenders | From Non-Residents

 Not usually.
 A good Ukiah DUI lawyer will explain to you that a driver license is commonly known to be the property of the state which issued it.
 Although Mendocino County police have the duty to confiscate a California driver license under the "stop and snatch" law (CVC 13382) following an alcohol-related DUI arrest, this authority is not extended to non-California licenses.

 But all too often, Mendocino DUI lawyers see new or poorly trained law enforcement officers (often from smaller, rural police departments) make mistakes and fail to return an out-of-state license to the driver.
 Typically, licenses which are confiscated by Mendocino County law enforcement are forwarded to the Sacramento DMV and destroyed within days of arrest.
-If you held a driver license issued by a state other than California and it was not returned to you, then you should seriously consider contacting a Ukiah DUI attorney, such as Jake, immediately to try to secure the return of your home state license before it is mailed from the arresting agency.
+If you held a driver license issued by a state other than California and it was not returned to you, then you should seriously consider contacting a Ukiah DUI attorney, such as Ryan, immediately to try to secure the return of your home state license before it is mailed from the arresting agency.
 Consult with a Mendocino County DUI lawyer about your individual case.

 A knowledgeable Mendocino DUI lawyer should tell you that California law requires most people to obtain a California driver license within ten days of becoming a California resident (CVC 12505).
 (At least two exceptions are certain military and farm driving situations).
 Therefore, if your presence in the state is more than temporary or transient, and you do not have evidence that your primary residence is in another state, then you are likely required to get a California license in order to drive here legally.